 A new DuPont Pioneer study, comprised of more than 22,000 soil samples, suggests phosphorus (P) and potassium (K) levels are deficient in a “significant” number of fields tested.
 The research also confirmed that P and K deficiencies hurt both yields and grain quality, according to agronomy research manager Andy Heggenstaller.

-Testing over a 12-state geography, DuPont Pioneer found P and K deficiencies in a “significant amount” of tested fields.
+“Growers often think first of nitrogen management when they consider soil fertility decisions because of its important influence on corn production,” he says.
+“However, deficiencies in P and K can inhibit yields over the long term in both corn and soybeans, limiting profit potential over time.Testing over a 12-state geography, DuPont Pioneer found P and K deficiencies in a “significant amount” of tested fields.
 Heggenstaller notes that many states have modified their p and K fertility recommendations and encourages farmers to stay current on the higher nutrient requirements demanded by today’s more productive hybrids and varieties.